hari7696/cis6930sp24-assignment2/README.md

     Note:
     - If the coordinates are (-1000, -1000), the function returns 'unknown'.
+    - The weather code is retrieved from the database if available, otherwise it is fetched from an external source.

+#### get_weather_code()

+    Retrieves the weather code for a given set of coordinates and timestamp.

+    Parameters:
+    - coordinates (tuple): A tuple containing the latitude and longitude coordinates.
+    - timestamp (datetime): The timestamp for which the weather code is requested.

+    Returns:
+    - weather_code (str): The weather code corresponding to the given coordinates and timestamp.

+    Note:
+    - If the coordinates are (-1000, -1000), the function returns 'unknown'.
-    - The weather code is retrieved from a dictionary cache if available, otherwise it is fetched from an external source.
+    - The weather code is retrieved from the database if available, otherwise it is fetched from an external source.

 #### extract_feilds():